Code-Institute-Submissions/simon-game-1/README.md

 * It is a one page application
 * The interface is intuitive
 * A short game manual is accessible by clicking on the question mark (help) icon in the navigation bar on the top of the page.
-  It will open in a modal, that can be closed by clicking on the "x" or anywhere outside the modal.
+  It will open in a modal, that can be closed by clicking on the "x".
 * All significant events in the game are accompanied by pop-up alerts such as when the game is over or the player won or the sequence is incorrect.

 ### User Stories